History Made with Passage of the Rocky Mountain Front Heritage Act

 MWA has had an office in Choteau, a small community along the Rocky Mountain Front, since the early 2000s, building the relationships and the grassroots support that set the stage for passage of the Heritage Act.
-MWA staffers and volunteer activists have worked with ranchers, hunters, anglers, outfitters, guides, local business owners, Tribal members, public officials, and other conservationists in finding the common ground that made the creation and passage of the Heritage Act possible.
+MWA staffers and volunteer activists have worked with ranchers, hunters, anglers, outfitters, guides, local business owners, tribal members, public officials, and other conservationists in finding the common ground that made the creation and passage of the Heritage Act possible.

 Located in northern Montana where the prairie washes into the Rockies, the Rocky Mountain Front is one of the most productive wildlife habitat areas in the Lower 48, providing exceptional habitat for grizzly bears, elk, mule deer, bighorn sheep, wolves, wolverines, lynx, and an incredible diversity of other species, both fauna and flora.

-Starting with the Blackfeet, people along the Front have always known they live someplace extraordinary.
+Starting with the Blackfeet, people along the Front have always known they live some place extraordinary.
 The Blackfeet consider the Front the “backbone of the world” and trekked to its peaks and ridges questing for visions.
 The Europeans who later settled here took part in establishing, in 1913, the Sun River Game Preserve, helping bring Montana’s elk herd back from the brink of extinction.
-In 1964, locals fought for passage of the Wilderness Act, because it established the Bob Marshall Wilderness in their backyard.
+In 1964, locals fought for passage of the Wilderness Act, as it established the Bob Marshall Wilderness in their backyard.

 In the summer of 1977, a group of people living along the Rocky Mountain Front learned in an outfitters meeting that the U.S. Forest Service planned on issuing leases for oil and gas development up and down the Rocky Mountain Front.
 That was the day, one might argue, that the seed for the Rocky Mountain Front Heritage Act was sown.
 People who lived and worked along the Front – including a school teacher, a rancher, a taxidermist, an outfitter, a lawyer, and a backcountry horseman – realized that their backyard, and one of Montana’s most cherished and iconic landscapes, was at grave risk.
 They decided to fight back against those leases, and they eventually won.